 Access a better car

-By spreading the cost of a car across several years of repayments, you will also probably be able to afford a more expensive, newer, safer or better-equipped vehicle.
+By spreading the cost of a car across several years of repayments, you will also be able to afford a more expensive, newer, or better-equipped vehicle.

 Build credit history

-By taking a car loan and making sure to make all your payments on time, you give lenders more evidence that you are a safe bet to lend money.
+By taking a car loan and making sure to repay on time, you give lenders more evidence that you are a safe bet to lend money.
 This could help your chances of being approved for a bigger sum in the future, like a home loan.

 What are the disadvantages of getting a car loan?